-A phosphorus retention coefficient was applied to reduce TP loads from septic systems to better reflect the current scientific understanding associated with adsorption and mineralization of phosphorus from effluent as proven through localized monitoring results as described in Section 4.1.1.
 A phosphorus retention coefficient of 86% was utilized for all developed lots on all lakes and inflowing watercourses that are privately serviced, which is the same as the mean TP reduction noted during monitoring of the Eastview Estates septic systems (see Section 4.1.1).
 Monitoring was completed on new systems that might function better and therefore retain more TP than other older systems indicating that 86% reduction may overestimate the retention of older sewage treatment systems, but it is important to note that:

-- samples were collected in the tile bed which likely underestimates TP retention if it was measured at the downgradient end of the septic bed mantle, - peer-reviewed scientific literature indicates that septic TP retention is commonly >90% (see Section 3.1.1), and most importantly, - soils and vegetation located in the buffer between the septic bed and the lakeshore provide additional attenuation of phosphorus that is not considered by the monitoring results.
+- samples discussed in Section 4.1.1 were collected in the tile bed which likely underestimates TP retention if it was measured at the downgradient end of the septic bed mantle, - the LCM predicted measured TP concentrations most accurately at 90% 100% septic TP retention. - peer-reviewed scientific literature indicates that septic TP retention is commonly >90% (see Section 4.1), and most importantly, - soils and vegetation located in the buffer zone between the septic bed and the lakeshore provide additional attenuation of phosphorus that is not considered by the monitoring results, nor is it typically considered in peer-reviewed literature.